10 Amazing Things To Do in Baños, Ecuador

 2. Continue to Casa del Arbol

-Casa del Arbol is one of the more famous activities to do in town.
-This is also called the “Swing at the End of the World” and is a popular Instagram photo location.
+Casa del Arbol is one of the more famous activities in town.
+It is also called the “Swing at the End of the World” and is a popular Instagram photo location.

 If you want to hike here, you can continue onwards past the Mirador de Baños and follow the trail up.
 I suggest downloading Mapsme as this will have offline maps of the trail you will need to follow.